MReintop/DataEngProject_Team2/README.md

 Questions :

 How to remove first high-level duplicates?
+Got it
 Is ld (LD) necessary?
+NO
 What does positio mean?
 List for subcultures?
 Categories?
-Queries in two different query languages.
+Not needed Queries in two different query languages.
 What is the deal with this?
 How do we convert ?